dbaltor/tanzu-mvc-lib/README.md

 <br>
 1) The application implements the Model-View-Controller (MVC) architectural pattern which is easy when using the Spring framework.<br>
 <br>
 2) A SQL database has been chosen as data store.
-The default implementation is the H2 embedded in-memory database.<br>
+The default implementation is the H2 embedded in-memory database when running locally.<br>